Tross0208/adopt_dont_shop/README.md

 What are your learning goals for the project?

 K: ActiveRecord, MVC flow

 T: ActiveRecord, joins
-What are your strengths and areas of growth?

 What do I offer the team?

 K: I am driven and will keep trying until I can make it work.

 T: Positive attitude!

 What learning do you want to focus on in the project?

 K: MVC flow

 T: ActiveRecord, joins
- How can our team help support one anothers in improving these skills?
-How do you learn best with coding?
-How do you like to collaborate with others?

 Do you like to work alone first?

 K: No preference.

 T: No

 Do you like to speak out loud as you are learning?

 T: No

 What do you need (resources, environment, communication) to do your best work?

 K: Coffee, and open and prompt communication.

 T: Caffeine, almonds, naps
-How do you communicate best?

 How do you appreciate receiving communication from others?

 K:Timely and direct.

 How do you appreciate receiving feedback from others?

 K:Timely and constructive.

 T: Honestly

 How do you best give feedback to others?

 K: I can adapt.

 T: Socratically
-What scheduling restraints do you have?

 What are your scheduling preferences?

 K: work as much as needed.
 Usually prefer a day off during weekend.

 T: Busy Wednesday evenings, one weekend evening

 What tools do you want to use to manage the project?

 K: Github; slack

 T: github, slack

 How do you want the group to solve problems when members run into issues with features of the project?

 K: Regroup and resolve the issue together.

 T: Regroup and resolve

 When will we check in again about our process and progress?

 K: As often as needed while setting goals for the next meet.

-T: At least daily, with possible exceptions on weekends How do you know if a project is successful?
+T: At least daily, with possible exceptions on weekends

+How do you know if a project is successful?

 K: Finish what we set out to do and learn as much as we can during the process.

-T: If the project is complete and understood by all members How can we achieve success as a group?
+T: If the project is complete and understood by all members

+How can we achieve success as a group?

 K:  Clearly identify what each person wants out of a project and respect each other’s goal.

 T: Set short term and long term goals

 How can we achieve success as individuals?

 K: Try our best to accomplish our individual goals in the project while helping each other.

 T: Try to maintain a steady pace

 Is there anything else we should know about one another before we start working?

 K: I am not great with taking breaks-please feel free to ask for a pom anytime when we are working together.

-T: I am not known to communicate often or respond to messages quickly.
+T: I am not known to communicate often or respond to messages quickly, but am trying to improve.

 ## Learning Goals